On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Trajectory of

 then at every integer multiples of $T_f^{c,d}$, $\X(0,t)$ will have a corner with a repetition of multifractal structure, and at the rational multiples of $T_f^{c,d}$, corners of different scale would appear.

-In order to further understand $\X(0,t)$, for each of its components, we compute its \textit{fingerprint}, i.e., a technique to understand a multifractal structure which was first employed in \cite{HozVega2018} and later in \cite{HozKumarVega2019,HozKumarVega2020}.
-For that, we define
+In order to further understand $\X(0,t)$, for each of its components, we compute its \textit{fingerprint}, i.e., a plot of the Fourier coefficients and wavenumbers which was found very useful in understanding the multifractal patterns in \cite{HozKumarVega2019}.
+We define

 with $R(t) = \sqrt{X_2(0,t)^2 + X_3(0,t)^2}$ and $\nu(t) = \arctan(X_3(0,t)/X_2(0,t))$.
 Since both $R(t)$ and $\tilde X_1(t)$ are periodic, we express them in their Fourier series expansion and plot the product of corresponding Fourier coefficients and wavenumbers against wavenumbers.
 We refer to this as a fingerprint plot.
-In Figure \ref{fig:Rt-M6-hyp}, for parameters $M=6$, $\theta_0=2\pi/5$, $N/M=2^{11}$ on the left-hand side we have $R(t)$, its fingerprint plot in the center where $a_{n,M}$, $n=1,2,\ldots,2000$ are its Fourier coefficients that are approximated using \texttt{fft} algorithm in MATLAB, and the right-hand side is $\nu(t)$.
-From its definition and plot, we can suspect $\nu(t)$ to have a multifractal structure as well.
-Note that $\nu(t)$ can be associated with the phase shift which unlike Galilean shift appears to be more complicated; however, we comment on its behavior in the following lines.
+In Figure \ref{fig:Rt-M6-hyp}, for parameters $M=6$, $\theta_0=2\pi/5$, $N/M=2^{11}$, on the left-hand side we have $R(t)$, its fingerprint plot on the right-hand side where $a_{n,M}$, $n=1,2,\ldots,2000$ are its Fourier coefficients that are approximated using \texttt{fft} algorithm in MATLAB.
+On the left-hand side of Figure \ref{fig:nu_t-M6-hyp}, we plot $\nu(t)$, which besides a conspicuous fractal structure exhibits a linear behaviour in $t$ with a slope equal to $-1.1715\ldots$.
+If we remove the linear part in $\nu(t)$, then the resulting curve, let's call it $\tilde \nu(t)$, is $T_{f}^{c,d}$-periodic and we show its fingerprint plot on the right-hand side of Figure \ref{fig:nu_t-M6-hyp}.

-We have performed several numerical experiments to understand $R(t)$, $\tilde X_1(t)$ and the fingerprint plots reveal that when the initial torsion angle $\theta_0=c \pi /d$, $\gcd(c,d)=1$, the dominating points of the fingerprint plot belong to the set
+We have performed several numerical experiments to understand $R(t)$, $\tilde X_1(t)$, $\nu(t)$, and the fingerprint plots reveal that when the initial torsion angle $\theta_0=c \pi /d$, $\gcd(c,d)=1$, the dominating points of the fingerprint plot belong to the set